The Return of Zerubbabel

 1. The Making of the Decree (Ezra 1:1)

-1. The time of the decree: first year of Darius king of Persia
+1. The time of the decree: first year of Cyrus king of Persia

 2. The fulfillment of the decree